SoftCircuits/HtmlMonkey/README.md

 // Get any <div> tags with the attribute class="align-right" nodes = document.Find("div.align-right");

-// All all <input> tags with the attribute type="button" nodes = document.Find("input:button");
+// Returns all <input> tags with the attribute type="button" nodes = document.Find("input:button");
 ```